witted-research/openzen/docs/setup.rst

 Dowloading pre-compiled OpenZen
 ===============================

-The pre-compiled binaries for OpenZen on Windows are available to download here:
+The pre-compiled binaries for OpenZen for Windows and Linux are available to download here:

 `OpenZen Releases <https://bitbucket.org/lpresearch/openzen/downloads/>`_

-The folder example in this download contains a full example how to use OpenZen together with VisualStudio 2017 on Windows 64-bit.
+The folder example in this download contains a full example how to use OpenZen together with VisualStudio 2017 on Windows x64-bit.
+Furthermore, it also contains releases of OpenZen for Ubuntu 16.04 (and newer) with support for x64 and ARM64.

 Building OpenZen from Source
 ============================